Zoe's journey to a healthier lifestyle

 For Zoe, sharing her journey on social media made a big difference.
 “It made a big difference, because putting things out there publicly made me feel accountable, which helped me keep going.
 Some of my friends have since joined WW too, and it’s nice to think my posts inspired them to do that.”
 Having friends on the program is an extra support for Zoe.
 “Now, whenever we catch up for lunch, we always spend a bit of time sharing our stories and swapping WW-inspired recipes that we’ve cooked and enjoyed.”

 The support Zoe received from the WW community was also vital.
 “Because I’d done WW before, I already knew a lot about how to make it work, but I still made the decision to join up again last year, rather than trying to lose weight on my own.
-Going to my Studio session every week played a huge role in my success,” she says.
+Going to my Workshop every week played a huge role in my success,” she says.
 Zoe also drew a lot of support from the WW app, finding like-minded people on Connect.
-“Using Connect extended that face-to-face support I got once a week at my Wellness Workshop into my home 24/7.”
+“Using Connect extended that face-to-face support I got once a week at my WW Workshop into my home 24/7.”

 "Some of my friends have since joined WW too, and it’s nice to think my posts inspired them to do that."